British undergraduate degree classification: Australia

-Some universities, such as those in Australia, offer poll degrees (for instance, as a three-year B.A. or a three-year BSc) by default.
+Some universities, such as those in Australia, offer poll degrees (for instance, as a three-year BA or a three-year BSc) by default.
 The terms "ordinary" or "pass" are not used.
 High-achieving students may be recognised with an honours classification without further coursework or research, as is often the case in engineering (which often contains a research and thesis component) or law.
 However, other courses (such as humanities, arts, social sciences, and sciences) and other universities may recognise high-achieving students with an honours classification with further coursework or research, undertaken either concurrently with, and as part of or in addition to, a bachelor's course, or after completion of a bachelor's course requirements and attaining adequately competitive grades.

 Some graduate degrees have been or are classified; however, under the Australian Qualifications Framework (AQF), no graduate-level degrees (i.e., master's by coursework, master's by research, or higher research degrees) may be classified.
 To comply with this standard, some institutions have commenced, or will commence, offering high-achieving graduates with "distinction".
 Notably, this is consistent with British graduate degree classification.